-If you are living with Alzheimer’s or related dementia, a memory care community may be the right choice.
+If your loved one is living with Alzheimer’s or related dementia, a memory care community may be the right choice.

 When medical treatment can no longer cure, hospice may be the comforting care you and your family needs.